 Step 2: Create a list of people you want to connect with

-Use LinkedIn’s new search filter options to specify the exact criteria you are looking for in a buyer persona.
-You may already have a list of companies in mind that you need to target, if so then use that.
-Your initial search might need to be broader however, for example a type of business or industry in your local area.
-You should also think about the benefits of connecting with people other than the head of a department or the CEO, at least right away.
-Yes, these people are probably the decision makers but in business it usually takes more than one person to push something through.
+However, your initial search might need to be broader, for example a type of business or industry in your local area.
+You should also think about the benefits of connecting with people other than the head of a department or the CEO, at least initially.
+Yes, these people are probably the decision makers, but in business it usually takes more than one person to get buy-in and push something through.

-Once you’ve connected with the top leads based on your criteria, monitor the success of their journey with you so that you can save your search or indeed iterate your criteria for next time.
-If you have access to LinkedIn Sales Navigator this process can be even more refined, so it’s a worthwhile investment.
+Once you’ve connected with the top leads based on your criteria, monitor the success of their journey with you.
+Save your search criteria for next time.
+If you have access to LinkedIn Sales Navigator, this process can be even more refined.

 Don’t forget, you should also look for emotional cues too in their language.
 Mirroring is one of the oldest conversation hacks in the book and it works just as well online!

 Step 4: Stay Active to Establish Your Brand

 This last step is where everything comes together.
 Over time, you’ll start to make those big wins with social selling on LinkedIn.